aaronn/django-rest-framework-passwordless/README.rst

            //..
        ]

-5. Add an email or mobile number field to your User model.
-By default drfpasswordless looks for fields named ``email`` or ``mobile`` on the User model.
-If an alias provided doesn’t belong to any given user, a new user is created.

-6. You can now POST to either of the endpoints:
+5. You can now POST to either of the endpoints:

    ::